reggieriser/normalize-csv/README.md

 This solution is written in Python 3.x.
 Specifically, I developed and tested using Python 3.6.5, installed via Homebrew on Mac OS X High Sierra (10.13.5).
 It will likely run on earlier versions of Python 3.x, but would need some additional work to run on Python 2.x.
+It should run fine on other Python 3.x platforms as well.

 To simplify the setup, I have only used Python's built-in libraries.